JoelTodd/pong-test/README.md

 The ball speeds up slightly with each successful paddle hit, making the game progressively more challenging.
-Keep an eye out for the yellow powerup that occasionally drifts down the screen—catching it duplicates every ball in play with each copy launched in a random direction that keeps the same upward or downward motion as the original ball while never travelling perfectly sideways.
+Keep an eye out for the yellow powerup that appears as a short, unmoving paddle.
+It sticks around for a few seconds and duplicates any ball that passes through it, launching the new copy in a random direction that keeps the same vertical motion as the source ball while never travelling perfectly sideways.
 The game only resets when every ball has been missed.